 Beyond working to reduce GHG emissions, Gibson aims for sound environmental management through a variety of initiatives related to other air emissions, water, waste, biodiversity and land management.
 As a responsible company, Gibson is an environmental steward of the land on which it operates and when planning to develop or grow its operations, considers the biodiversity and habitat with efforts to assess and understand potential impacts and undertake mitigations as required.
-In 2023, Gibson completed an initial enterprise-wide biodiversity analysis and mapping exercise to provide better insight into potential sensitive areas and at-risk species near its assets.
+In 2024, Gibson shared the findings of its inaugural enterprise-wide biodiversity analysis and mapping exercise, completed in 2023.
+This initiative provided enhanced insights into potential sensitive areas and at-risk species in proximity to Gibson's assets.
 The Company also endeavours to reduce its environmental impact by recycling waste and water through various recovery processes and returning water back to basins where possible.
-Gibson also completed 2023 without any regulatory reportable spills, a decrease from 5 reportable spills in 2022 and 7 reportable spills in 2021.